python-trio/trio/README.rst

 - our queue:
   - size should be mandatory argument, or Queue.UNBOUNDED
   - get_all for supervisors (since they can't apply backpressure)
+    - well, or can use the get_nowait trick
 - backpressure for thread calls thread Queue with limited size, they put the thing into that and then notify